 Some Background Information:

-Although born in Rhyl, I am not of Welsh blood; it was because of wartime evacuation, and I only lived there till my fifth birthday, when my family moved to the outer London suburbs of Middlesex, where I have remained as the area is good for work, transport and facilities which I would miss if I lived anywhere else in the UK.
+Although born in a north Wales coastal town, I am not of Welsh blood; it was a result of of wartime evacuation, and I only lived there till my fifth birthday, when my family moved to the outer London suburbs of Middlesex, where I have remained as the area is good for work, transport and facilities which I would miss if I lived anywhere else in the UK.

 Married since the end of the 1960s, I have two grown up sons, and I was a precision engineer before becoming a field service engineer in 1975, until I had to retire prematurely in 2003.
-My interests are natural history (ferns in particular), gardening, the countryside, walking, travel, and out-of-print books.
+My interests are natural history (most specifically ferns), the countryside, walking, travel, gardening and out-of-print books.